 - At least 60 kilograms knowing death to a person could result — A capital felony

 Although these drug crimes carry severe penalties, defenses are available, depending on the facts of your case.
-As experienced criminal law attorneys, we understand how to challenge a prosecutor’s case, and work tirelessly to deliver the best possible results.
+As experienced ecstasy and heroin attorneys in Mount Dora, we understand how to challenge a prosecutor’s case, and work tirelessly to deliver the best possible results.

-For an aggressive defense to drug charges, call Largey Law at 352.508.1485 or contact the firm online.
-Your first consultation with an experienced defense attorney is free.
-Our offices in Tavares, Inverness and Clermont offer flexible scheduling, and our lawyers can even meet with you in your home or in jail.
+For an aggressive defense to drug charges, meet with our team members.
+Your first consultation with an experienced Mount Dora heroin and ecstasy lawyer is free.
+Our many offices offer flexible scheduling, and our representatives can even meet with you in your home or in jail.
+Call today to get started.
 Se habla español.